troykyo/dssloopholes.github.io/category/engagement/Refreshing Roles.md

 - Bain & Company.
 (2021).
 The new essentials of talent management in retail and fashion.
 Bain & Company.
 [Read more](https://www.bain.com/)

 - PwC.
 (2022).
 Navigating the new world of work: Insights for the retail and fashion sectors.
 PwC.
-Available at https://www.pwc.com/
+[Read more](https://www.pwc.com/)

 - The Business of Fashion, & McKinsey & Company.
 (2021).
 Resetting normal: Redefining the new era of work in fashion.
 The Business of Fashion.
-Available at https://www.businessoffashion.com/
+[Read more](https://www.businessoffashion.com/)

 - Savić, D. (2021).
 Digital transformation and its impact on workforce agility in the fashion industry.
 Journal of Fashion Marketing and Management, 25(2), 190-206.